stpinkie/stpinkie/README.md

 ### My name is

-I'm Daniel "St. Pinkie" Anthony.
+Daniel "St. Pinkie" Anthony.

 You can call me Daniel - or Pinkie.
 Whichever feels better.

 ### And I am